TinosNitso/VanityTXID-Plugin/README.md

 ![alt text](https://github.com/TinosNitso/VanityTXID-Plugin/blob/main/Screenshots/v1.5.0.png)

 v1.5.0 screenshot used nonce '07000000006e2b40', corresponding to the 8th thread. with hash rate 1.2 MH/s for 394B txn.
 I suspect assembly code might be a few times faster than sha256.cpp (BCHN).
 For my i7-2600 CPU, I've read estimates ranging from 5 to 24 MH/s for an 80B block header.
 For 197B I get nearly 2 MH/s, & 6.2 MH/s is for address generation (quadruple the speed of VanitygenCash).
+I've figured out that 7 threads are a tiny bit faster than 8 - the last thread is useless!
+(I'm fairly sure 88% CPU is *slightly* more powerful than 100%.)

 SLP Edition versions 3.6.7-dev6 & 3.6.7-dev5 (for macOS) don't use up a CPU processor in the background, unlike 3.6.6.
 The pre-releases also have newer code.
 The CPU usage issue arises on all 3 OSs.
 As of v1.5.0 I've dropped support for 3.6.6 due to the difference in how Wallet Contacts are handled.